 Can I have sex while treating BV?

 You can, but that doesn’t mean you should.
 It's best to avoid sex while you're treating BV.
 Having sex during treatment can reduce the effectiveness of the medication and may prolong your recovery.
 It's also possible that it could make your symptoms worse or cause discomfort.
-To give your body the best chance to heal, it’s best to finish the full course of treatment and wait until your symptoms have fully resolved before resuming sexual activity, usually at least seven days after finishing your medication.
+To give your body the best chance to heal, it’s best to finish the full course of treatment and wait until your symptoms have fully resolved before resuming sexual activity, usually at least a week after finishing your medication.

 How long should you wait to have unprotected sex after metronidazole?